HenrikHolmen/Classifier_Guided_Diffusion_for_Point_Clouds/Logbook.md

 ### 06.06.2024
 Today I was at the lecture with Morten Mørup to hear about the last parth of the course.
 I also made path changes to the test file for the autoencoder so it can run.
 But unfortunately, I saw that the HPC slot I has I full.
 So after written to the HPC support, I need to find out how to move the files to another slot (200GB) and also reinstall the whole environment for this slot.
 I will wait for my friend to help me set it up, so I do not lose any of the progress I have made by running "train_ae.py" and "train_gen.py" for 24 hours each.
 I updated the Gantt Chart with the current progress.

+### 07.06.2024
+I'm still on a hold with the HPC hoping for my friends help tomorrow, to move files to the new 200GB slot on the HPC.
+I have today read the scientific paper again about denoising diffusion probabilistic models by Huo and Lu and then I have read my project in Overleaf to be upto date with the project.

+### 08.06.2024
+I have been writting more to the project and tryed to get a better flow in the text.
+I have added the 3D object image which was missing.
+My friend and I have solved the HPC issue which was the 30GB limit on the home workspace on the HPC.
+And moved some of the training files and log files to the 200GB workspace.
+I also ran the two test files "test_ae.py" and "test_gen.py".
+From test.ae.py I got a numpy file which I plotted and I came out as an airplane.
+So the autoencoder is working.
+But I also encounters a new problem with the reseach question 2.
+Where in the code I have found the place where I can change the "num_steps", "beta_1", "beta_T" for the variance schedule.
+But optimizing this way and finding a better values requires that I use cross validation, which does not converage before 16-20 hours, and I agreed with Johan (Supervisor) to lad it run for 24 hours.
+And if I do corss validation it will take a long time, where the limites on the HPC will be a another problem and also the deadline.
+I sent Morten Mørup an e-mail about the problem and asked what to do in this situration.

+### 09.06.2024
+After plotting the validation to see if the train_gen.py converages over time, I found that the baseline model only validate the samples every 30.000, which endup giving me only 6 points to plot, so  the code has been change so it should now validate every 1000 samples.
+The file has been submitted to the HPC to run for 24 hours to get the log file.